 A limited recourse borrowing is an SMSF loan.
 The loaned funds can be used to purchase an asset held in a separate trust.
-To learn more about Limited Recourse Borrowing Arrangements, visit Grow Your Super.
+To learn more about Limited Recourse Borrowing Arrangements, contact us on 1300 363 866.

 What are death benefit arrangements and who can I nominate under these death benefit arrangements?

 Death benefit arrangements are documentation that allow you to nominate person/s who you wish to receive your superannuation death benefits upon your death.

 You can nominate your dependant/s and/or your Legal Personal Representative(Estate).
 Dependants include: